-10. Uniform Power of Attorney.
+- 5.5.
+Uniform Power of Attorney.

 MERCHANT HEREBY APPOINTS FEDTAX AS AN AGENT (ATTORNEY-IN-FACT) TO ACT FOR MERCHANT IN ANY LAWFUL WAY, BUT ONLY WITH RESPECT TO SALES TAX MATTERS IN ANY TAX JURISDICTION(S) OF RECORD.
 This Uniform Power of Attorney shall be effective upon the Effective Date and will continue throughout the Term of this Agreement.
-Merchant agrees that any third party who receives a copy of this Agreement including the Uniform Power of Attorney may act under it.
-Revocation of this Uniform Power of Attorney is not effective as to a third party until the third party has actual knowledge of the revocation.
-Merchant agrees to indemnify the third party for any claims that arise against the third party because of reliance on this Uniform Power of Attorney.
-Some states do not allow Uniform Power of Attorney such as this one, and in such circumstances Merchant also agrees that upon receiving written notice by FedTax, Merchant will immediately provide to a duly witnessed and notarized copy of this Agreement, with initials next to this Uniform Power of Attorney Section 10 BY ACTING UNDER THIS APPOINTMENT, FEDTAX ASSUMES FIDUCIARY AND LEGAL RESPONSIBILITIES OF AN AGENT.
+Merchant agrees that any Tax Jurisdictions of Record who receives a copy of this Agreement including the Uniform Power of Attorney may act under it.
+Revocation of this Uniform Power of Attorney is not effective as to a Tax Jurisdiction of Record until the Tax Jurisdiction of Record has actual knowledge of the revocation.
+Merchant agrees to indemnify the Tax Jurisdiction of Record for any claims that arise against the Tax Jurisdiction of Record because of reliance on this Uniform Power of Attorney.
+Some states do not allow Uniform Power of Attorney such as this one, and in such circumstances Merchant also agrees that upon receiving written notice by FedTax, Merchant will immediately provide to a duly witnessed and notarized copy of this Agreement, with initials next to this Uniform Power of Attorney Section 5.5.
+BY ACTING UNDER THIS APPOINTMENT, FEDTAX ASSUMES FIDUCIARY AND LEGAL RESPONSIBILITIES OF AN AGENT.

 - 5.6.
 Compliance with Laws, Operating Procedures, and FedTax Guidelines.

 In connection with the exercise of Merchant's rights and obligations under this Agreement (including, without limitation, any related to individual privacy), Merchant warrants that it will comply, at Merchant's own expense, with all applicable laws (including Sales Tax laws as defined by Tax Jurisdictions of Record for all TaxCloud Transactions), regulations, rules, ordinances and orders of governmental and governing authorities having jurisdiction, including, but not limited to, the Gramm Leach Bliley Act, the Operating Procedures and User Guide, the Electronic Fund Transfer Act, Federal Reserve Regulation E, the Fair Credit Reporting Act, all rules and operating guidelines of the National Automated Clearing House Association ("NACHA") and similar state laws and regulations, to the extent the same may be applicable to the ACH transactions processed hereunder.
 Merchant shall comply with sanctions enforced by the U.S. Department of Treasury, Office of Foreign Assets Control (OFAC), including trade embargoes, antimoney laundering, and terrorism controls.
 Information regarding such sanctions may be found at http://www.treas.gov/ofac/ or the OFAC Compliance Hotline at (800) 540-OFAC

 Merchant agrees that all TaxCloud Transactions are the result of bona fide business transactions between Merchant and its customers and no such entries are, directly or indirectly, for the benefit of any third party whether in a service bureau or other context.

 Merchant is prohibited from using the TaxCloud Service in any manner or in furtherance of any activity that constitutes a violation of any law or regulation or that may reasonably be expected to subject FedTax or its suppliers or vendors to investigation, prosecution or legal action.

 Merchant agrees to provide FedTax information on Exempt Entities as specified in the Operating Procedures and User Guide.

 Merchant further agrees to respond to and resolve all Customer-alleged errors at its expense under this Agreement, and in accordance with all applicable laws and regulations.

 Merchant shall preserve all records pertaining to sales and Sales Tax, Exempt Entities and ACH transactions as may be required by law and in no event less than three (3) years from the date of creation.
 As a Certified Service Provider, FedTax accepts liability for audits by any and all Tax Jurisdictions of Record, as detailed in Exhibit E, Section 3 and Merchant will have records relevant to such audits.
 Merchant shall provide FedTax with responses to requests for information and/or copies of any requested information, electronically or otherwise, no later than forty-eight (48) hours from the date of FedTax's request.
 Merchant also agrees to execute, file and record any statements, notices and certificates as FedTax may reasonably request to preserve and protect its interest.

 FedTax reserves the right to require additional financial documents from Merchant if State tax codes place similar requirements on FedTax.

-12. Notifications & Information Updates.
+- 5.7.
+Notifications & Information Updates.

 Merchant is responsible for returning to the Merchant Interface no less than monthly for the purposes of: (i) reviewing all Sales Tax Returns prepared by the TaxCloud Service in advance submission to Tax Jurisdictions of Record, (ii) reviewing and maintaining the accuracy and completeness of all Merchant Registration information (including methods of payment), and (iii) Reviewing, and when necessary, updating information required by states including but not limited to attestation(s) regarding changes in status related to activities of the Merchant which may establish nexus for Merchant in any of the Tax Jurisdictions of Record.
 Merchant is expected to perform this update by the 10th of every month.
 Ongoing, systematic, and repeated failures to respond by the specified monthly date will be considered a willful breach and default under this Agreement.